Just got word she will be “Dolly” in Hello Dolly a few months from now. What next? Hope it will be in WICKED!!!!!!!!

 Just two years ago Loralai was a chorus member in the Plano Youth Theatre’s production of Les awMiserables.
 Now here she is playing one of the leads - Fantene - in Les Miz, again at Plano Youth Theatre.
 She continues to be a “rising star”.
-In November she will play the lead role of Maria in The Sound of Music.

 Proud Mama, Loralai, Another proud Grandma